insurami/react-test/README.md

 127.0.0.1       application.com
 ```

 Then you need to register an app [here](https://developer.companieshouse.gov.uk/developer/applications/register).
 Select REST API and a generic application name and add "application.com" to your Authorised JavaScript domains.
+Then when you run you react app locally on for example on port 3000 you need to access the app with application.com:3000.

 ## assignment